GA-SF-ADI/adi-2-resources/week-5-fragments/23-wednesday-fragments/lessons/fragments-2-lesson/readme.md

 <a name="opening"></a>
 ## Opening (5 mins)

 We've covered the very basics of fragments so far, but there are many other things you can do with them.
 Until this point, our fragments have been isolated, performing work in their own section of the activity.

-Today we will talk about fragments communicating with other parts of the app, as well as a common fragment design called the Master-Detail View.
+Today we will talk about fragments communicating with other parts of the app like the Activity or other fragments.

 ***

 <a name="introduction"></a>
-## Introduction: Communicating with an activity (5 mins)
+## Introduction: Communicating with an activity (10 mins)

-Previously, we have viewed fragments as independent modules that are part of an Activity.
-While this is still true, Android provides the ability for a fragment to communicate back to its parent activity, and therefore to another fragment as well.

-Since fragments are directly tied to a specific activity, they can easily access the activity to make method calls by using `getActivity()`.
-Likewise, an Activity can get a reference to a specific fragment using the `FragmentManager`, and call methods within it using an interface.
+Remember that an Activity can access any fragment using the `FragmentManager`.
+Even though fragments are independent modules, the activity can pass information to them via a method that the fragment owns.
+This is exactly the same way you had passed information to classes you created, using setter methods.

+A fragment call also pass information to an Activity because fragment has access to its parent activity via the `getActivity()` method.
+Using an interface, the fragment can pass information back to its parent activity.

+Now, combine the above to methods of passing information from `Activity -> Fragment` and `Fragment -> Activity`.

+> Check: Try to predict how we will use the above mentioned flow to connect data between two fragments.

+You get: `FragmentA -> Activity -> FragmentB`.
+Where fragment A passes data to its parent activity.
+The parent activity now finds fragment B using `FragmentManager` and passes the data ( can be same or different, its up to you ) to fragment B using the setter method defined in fragment B.

 ***

 <a name="demo"></a>
-## Demo: Sharing Events with an Activity (30 mins)
+## Demo: Creating List Fragment and Regular Fragment (15 mins)

-When a fragment needs to talk back to its hosting Activity, you must perform the following steps:

-1. Define an interface in the Fragment
-2. Implement the interface in the parent Activity
-3. Call the implemented method using a reference to the parent Activity

-From that callback, you can perform some action in the Activity, or pass on information to a different Fragment.

-We need to create a new project where we will have two Fragments: A ListFragment and a normal Fragment.
-When we click on an item in the ListFragment, it will change text in the other Fragment.
+We need to create a new project where we will have two Fragments: A `ListFragment` and a normal Fragment.
+When we click on an item in the `ListFragment`, it will change text in the other Fragment.

 Let's start by adding some data to show in the List.
-In your strings.xml, add the following
+In your `strings.xml`, add the following ( its simply an array of strings called "Planets").

 ```xml
 <string-array name="Planets">